-The assessment methods define the nature of the assessor's actions and include examine, interview, and test.
-The examine method is the process of reviewing, inspecting, observing, studying, or analyzing one or more assessment objects (i.e., specifications, mechanisms, or activities).
-The purpose of the examine method is to facilitate assessor understanding, achieve clarification, or obtain evidence.
-The interview method is the process of holding discussions with individuals or groups of individuals to once again, facilitate assessor understanding, achieve clarification, or obtain evidence.
+The assessment methods define the nature and the extent of the assessor's actions.
+The methods include examine, interview, and test.
+The examine method is the process of reviewing, inspecting, observing, studying, or analyzing one or more of the assessment objects (i.e., specifications, mechanisms, or activities).
+The purpose of the examine method is to facilitate understanding, achieve clarification, or obtain evidence.
+The interview method is the process of holding discussions with individuals or groups of individuals to once again, facilitate understanding, achieve clarification, or obtain evidence.
 The test method is the process of exercising one or more assessment objects (i.e., activities or mechanisms) under specified conditions to compare actual with expected behavior.
 In all three assessment methods, the results are used in making specific determinations called for in the determination statements and thereby achieving the objectives for the assessment procedure.
-A complete description of assessment methods and assessment objects is provided in Appendix B. Figure 1 illustrates an example of an assessment procedure for CUI security requirement 3.1.4 from NIST Special Publication 800-171.